The European Union – Mexico Political Relations

 The XII meeting of the EU-Mexico Joint Committee took place in Mexico City on the 10- 11th June 2013 in the framework of the Global Agreement.
 The objective of the Committee is to further deepen the political dialogue, to strengthen coordination at multilateral level, to identify new areas of cooperation and to facilitate bilateral trade.
 Discussions focused on multiple areas of common interest such as social cohesion, human rights, sustainable economy and competitiveness, energy, environment and climate change, science and technology, education and culture, information technology, as well as regional development.

 Joint Declaration [61 KB]

-The EU and Mexico have also established an active inter-parliamentary dialogue in the framework of the EU-Mexico Joint Parliamentary Committee, which normally meets twice a year.
+Additionally, the EU and Mexico have established an inter-parliamentary relationship in the framework of the Joint Parliamentary Committee EU –Mexico which gathers twice a year.

 The European External Action Service, in co-ordination with the Mexican Government and with the collaboration of the European Economic and Social Committee, established an EU-Mexico Civil Society Forum in order to promote the participation of civil society in the relations between the two parties.
 The aim of this forum is to encourage dialogue in order to further enrich the relations between Mexico and the European Union in all three pillars of the global agreement: political dialogue, cooperation and trade.

 The Fifth EU-Mexico Civil Society Forum took place on 25-26 October 2012 in Brussels, Belgium.
 During the working sessions, the three areas of the Global Agreement were analyzed and a variety of topics were discussed.